Actindo-AG/Documentation/PIM/UserInterface/03g_VariantSets.md

   Select the checkbox to display the editing toolbar.
 Alternatively, you can click directly a row in the list to select the attribute.
 If you click the checkbox in the header, all attributes in the list are selected.

 - [ADD]
   Click this button to add the selected attribute(s) to the variant set.
-This button is only displayed, when the checkbox of at least one attribute is selected.
+This button is only displayed if the checkbox of at least one attribute is selected.

 - [ADD AND GO BACK]
   Click this button to add the selected attribute(s) to the variant set.
-This button is only displayed, when the checkbox of at least one attribute is selected.
+This button is only displayed if the checkbox of at least one attribute is selected.
 The *Add defining attributes* view is closed.
 The defining attributes are displayed in the box *Attributes (defining)*.

 The list displays all available defining attributes.
 All fields are read-only.
 Depending on the settings, the displayed columns may vary.